Automated Insulin Delivery Systems (AIDS)

 • Time in range does not improve much when pumps can suspend insulin to prevent lows, the green dots (PLGS).

-• When the ability to increase insulin is added to become a closed-loop (CL), or as we are calling them AIDS, the time in range jumps to above 70% with the possibility of more than 90%.
+• When the ability to increase insulin is added to become a closed-loop (CL), or as we are calling them AID systems, the time in range jumps to above 70% with the possibility of more than 90%.

-• From my clinical experience, a user can expect to increase their time in range by 10-25% from their before AIDS time in range.
+• From my clinical experience, a user can expect to increase their time in range by 10-30% from their before AID system time in range.
+The lower your starting time in range, the bigger the increase, and vice versa.

 But here is the kicker!